foamdino/cooper/README.md

 * cleanup config file handling
 * add assertions where appropriate
-* add mechanism to record invocation counts (histogram?)
+* work on simple exception callback
-* need a fixed size data structure that we allocate at startup
+* capture method parameters
-* how to do sampling?
+* how to do method performance/timing